We've Been Around Awhile

 He developed a line up of loudspeakers which were sold to prominent high end audio stores in the 60's.
 Frustration ensued with the stores as he would make constant changes to his designs.
 Anyone buying his product would want the latest models, affecting a stores inventory.
 The decision was made, leading him to the conception of Custom Designs Ltd. Every loudspeaker system was tailored to the needs of the customer; a true custom design.
 He continued his designs till 2014.

-Over the decades, we continued to create new technologies for many applications including large theaters, clubs, churches, and homes.
+Over the decades, our conversations and work were focused to create new technologies for many applications including large theaters, clubs, churches, and homes.
 Each "job" came with its own unique design challenges.
 Systems included custom horn-loaded designs, folded horns, tapered arrays, custom planar magnetic systems, as well as more conventional designs, and hidden systems.
 We have always been particularly fond of tapered arrays.